marcelosousa/million-dollar-ideas/.github/ISSUE_TEMPLATE/my-million-dollar-idea.md

 **Is your idea related to a problem or a need?
 Please describe.**
 A clear and concise description of what your problem/need is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions you've considered.